BRAIN TERRAINS

 Artist Statement

-Combining medical imagery – CT scans, MRIs, X-rays – and satellite imagery from NASA’s Earth Observatory project, the project traverses the uncommon commonality of our inner and outer geographies.
-Brain Terrains is a journey and exploration of the interstitial, liminal space and connective tissue of our psychogeographic formation.
+Combining public domain medical imagery – CT scans, MRIs, X-rays – and satellite imagery from NASA’s Earth Observatory, the Brain Terrains project traverses the commonality of our inner and outer geographies.

 Exhibition History